ViolaFlower/l4j-wiki/README.md

 This is used for the blogposts and wiki.

-The blog is so that the less html inclined can use it, the wiki is for me to be lazy and easily import .md files.
+The blog is so that the less html inclined can use it, the wiki is for me to be lazy to easily import .md files.